We’re giving you more time to trade the stocks you love.

 Order Types During the Extended-Hours Session

-If you place a market buy order during the regular trading session, it will remain pending through the extended-hours session.
-Your market sell orders, however, will expire at the end of the regular trading session.
+If you place a market order during the regular trading session, it can remain pending through the remainder of market hours (until 4 PM ET).

-We automatically convert market orders into limit orders with a 5% collar to protect you from the increased volatility of the extended-hours session.
+We automatically convert market buy orders into limit orders with a 5% collar to help cushion against any significant upward price movements.
+We also convert market sell orders to limit orders with a 5% collar during extended-hours, to help cushion against the increased volatility of the extended-hours session.

 Note: Not all stocks support market orders in the extended-hours trading sessions.
 Placing a market order while all trading sessions are closed will queue the order for the opening of the next regular-hours day session (not the pre-market session).